bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 This tends to happen when you are in a safe area.
 When in a friendly settlement with no impending danger your characters can choose to take 5 days and rest focusing on yourselves, your work, and resting up.
 While doing downtime each character:
 * Remove any [Long Term Injury](Core/Effects#Long%20Term%20Injury).
 * Reset [Max Power](Core/Stats#Max%20Power).
+* Reset uses of all Once Per Downtime abilities.
 * Performs 1 [Downtime Activity](Activities#Downtime%20Activity).
 * Each settlement will have a cost for 5 days of lodgings, usually it will be 2 silver which will cover your food and housing for the duration.
+* While performing downtime, players should be encouraged to still take part in scenes in [Narrative Time](#Narrative%20Time), maybe they meet local artisans, haggle with a shopkeeper, or find the start of an adventure.
+Time shouldn't exclusively be occupied with a [Downtime Activity](Activities#Downtime%20Activity), but it will help explain what you are doing when not otherwise occupied.

 ## Travelling
 Travelling in Aspirant can take long amounts of time.
 Travelling involves knowing the direction or location of something and then travelling towards it.
 Travel will usually take a number of days.
 To travel you require at minimum [Camping Gear](Example-Gear#Camping%20Gear).